 What can you do?
 With help from God and other Christians, many people who suffer same-sex desires do escape from them, and even those who do not escape from them entirely can experience great relief.
 For those who do continue to suffer from them to some degree, God also promises help against temptation.
 This side of heaven, He does not promise to all men complete freedom from attractions to other men — any more than he promises all men complete freedom from attractions to women who are not their wives.
 Everyone suffers some kind of temptation, and some of us suffer different kinds than others.

 I do have several friends, of both sexes, who have been completely freed from same-sex attractions.
-I don't have any who were able to achieve such freedom by themselves; besides the grace of God, they all needed the support of other believers.
+I don’t have any who were able to achieve such freedom by themselves; besides the grace of God, they all needed the support of other believers.
 This help may come from an understanding local church — not a congregation that lets biblical standards slide, but one that practices compassion.
-That's where my friends found help.
-Or it may come from a self-help group of Christians who are all struggling with this problem and encouraging each other in the effort to overcome it; you can find out whether any such groups meet in your area by contacting the organization Exodus International.
-Some people have also received help from what is called "reparative" therapy.
-You can find out whether anyone in your area offers reparative therapy by contacting NARTH, the National Association for Research and Therapy of Homosexuality.
-Unlike Exodus, NARTH is not a Christian organization, but it includes Christian therapists, among others.
+That’s where my friends found help.
+Or it may come from a self-help group of Christians who are all struggling with this problem and encouraging each other in the effort to overcome it; you can find a free consultation and referrals for counseling services at Focus on the Family by calling 1-855-771-4357.

 One of the things that support from other Christians will help you to do is learn to form normal, non-sexual friendships with other men.
 Learning to do this takes time, but you’ll find that it helps enormously.
 After all, that’s what you really want and need.
 You may also gain some insight into whether your relationship with your earthly father can be improved; if this is possible, it will be a great relief to you too.
 I also suggest that you make a focus of your prayer life the cultivation of the Father-son relationship between God, the Father, and you, His adopted son, mediated through your divine brother, Jesus Christ.